 If any deals in the batch were successful, the .iif file is created for those deals only.
 After you've made the necessary adjustments to the setups, repeat Steps 1 through 6 for the failed deals only.

 |Note: If your browser is set to block pop-ups, the PDF Transaction Report may be blocked from opening or the browser may ask you to verify you wish to open the PDF.
 Be sure to enable all pop-ups from Autosoft DMS in your chosen Web browser and select Open when prompted to open this download.|

 Step 7.
 After the .iif file is downloaded, you can access the file in your Web browser for review in such applications as Notepad before export to QuickBooks.

 Depending on the Web browser you're using, downloaded files are accessible in various locations on the browser screen.
 In this example using Google Chrome, downloads appear in a bar in the lower-left corner of your browser screen.

-Different browsers, like Internet Explorer, Microsoft Edge, or Firefox, may allow you to access downloaded files from a Download icon in the toolbar at the top of the browser window.
+Different browsers, like Firefox, may allow you to access downloaded files from a Download icon in the toolbar at the top of the browser window.